 a.
-Production Register/Purchase Register: The auditor shall examine the procurement details and verify the Production Register/Purchase Register and compared payment Register.
+Production Register/Purchase Register: The auditor shall examine the procurement details and verify the Production Register/Purchase Register.
 The milk supplied by the members shall be recorded in the register, which shall be the proof of record for determining the purchase bonus out of the net profit.